haacked/haacked.com/_posts/archived/2004-11-13-the-depravity-of-thread-abort.aspx.markdown

 ---
 layout: post
-title: "More on Terminating Threads and the depravity of Thread.Abort"
+title: More on Terminating Threads and the depravity of Thread.Abort
 date: 2004-11-13 -0800
 comments: true
 disqus_identifier: 1607
 categories: []
+redirect_from: "/archive/2004/11/12/the-depravity-of-thread-abort.aspx/"
 ---

 In response to [Ian’s
 post](http://www.interact-sw.co.uk/iangblog/2004/11/12/cancellation "Ian Griffiths")
 on thread.abort, [Richard